 Virtual and augmented reality tech is attracting a lot of attention in the Architecture and Design space.
 How does this feature in your projects?

-Does use of AR/VR have any real impact on the actual design process?
+Does the use of AR/VR have any real impact on the actual design process?

 VR allows the viewer to “experience” space in addition to just viewing normal images.
 All stakeholders can easily engage with the space during the design process, so it helps to build consensus around design decisions.
 We find it is a far more effective method than trying to address areas of complexity once construction is underway.
 We use visualization/VR-ready images from renderers such as V-Ray for SketchUp and Lumion.
 The latest versions of both have integrated VR and panoramic view production capabilities for SketchUp.